-This past June, a bipartisan group of more than one hundred members of the General Assembly joined Bass Pro Shops founder Johnny Morris, Richard Childress (of Richard Childress Racing and owner of Childress Vineyards), Congressional Sportsmen’s Foundation President Jeff Crane, Governor Pat McCrory and many other distinguished supporters of our sportsmen’s community at the home of Frank and Judy Grainger in Cary for the annual North Carolina Legislative Sportsmen’s Advisory Council Dinner.
+This past June, Representative Bell and a bipartisan group of more than one hundred members of the General Assembly joined Bass Pro Shops founder Johnny Morris, Richard Childress (of Richard Childress Racing and owner of Childress Vineyards), Congressional Sportsmen’s Foundation President Jeff Crane, Governor Pat McCrory and many other distinguished supporters of our sportsmen’s community at the home of Frank and Judy Grainger in Cary for the annual North Carolina Legislative Sportsmen’s Advisory Council Dinner.
 Over 250 people were in attendance.

 This spectacular event is held every year by the North Carolina Legislative Sportsmen’s Caucus Advisory Council and the North Carolina Legislative Sportsmen’s Caucus to celebrate North Carolina’s rich outdoor heritage and provide an evening of camaraderie that promotes the economic impact of hunting and angling in the state of North Carolina.
 A silent auction and raffle raised funds to help the Caucus continue in its mission to protect and promote sportsmen’s issues in the North Carolina General Assembly.

 Ten “Action Trackchairs,” all-terrain wheelchairs designed and built to increase recreational opportunities (including hunting and angling) for the physically handicapped, were sold for $10,200 each for a total of $105,000.
 Each Action Trackchair was then donated to the North Carolina Wildlife Resources Commission to be paired with the Commission’s existing ten hydraulic-lift deer stands, giving increased access to those with mobility impairments.